 There were three things in Elisha's life which had to be dealt with.

-and mother good-bye.
+good-bye.
 Then he would follow Elijah.
-Elisha had not separated
+Elisha had not separated himself

 "If any come to Me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be My disciple."
 Luke 14:26

 We do not serve a God that teaches hate; (Hate in this respect means "to love less") but if there is anything in our life that we love more than God, (this includes mother and father, and so forth) we cannot be His disciple.
 Elisha was not ready to answer to this call of God.

 #2Elisha still had a plow stuck in the ground.
 He had not separated himself from the things that tied him to the earth.
 Elisha, like so many today, wanted to be part of what God was doing, but he still had worldly ties.
 Today it is so difficult for some to separate from those things which hold their attention in the world."No man that warreth entangleth himself with the affairs of this life; that he may please Him who hath chosen him to be a soldier."
 II Timothy 2:4

 Elisha was still entangled with the affairs of life.
 Before God can use us, it is necessary to sever all attachments to the world.

 #3Elisha had a yoke of oxen.
 Oxen must be fed and worked.
 We know the oxen belonged to Elisha because he slew them.
 If the oxen had belonged to someone else, the people would have been mighty upset that he had killed them.
 And he (Elisha) returned back from him (Elijah), and took a yoke of oxen, and slew them..."
 I Kings 19:21